ZERO FEES!BEST PRICES GUARANTEED!LOCAL SINCE 2004

 Is Sayulita good for beginner surfers?

 Yes.
 Sayulita is one of the best places in Mexico to learn to surf.
-The main left-break wave is consistent, forgiving on smaller days, and surrounded by experienced surf instructors.
+The main right-breaking wave in front of the fishing boats is consistent, forgiving on smaller days, and surrounded by experienced surf instructors.
 Multiple ISA-certified schools operate directly on the beach.
-Most beginners are standing up within their first lesson.
-The wide, sandy beach also means wipe-outs are soft.
+Most beginners are standing up within their first lesson, and the wide, sandy beach means wipe-outs are soft.

-The main Sayulita beach has a left-breaking wave that works for all levels.
-La Lancha (15 min south by taxi) is a faster, more powerful break for intermediate and advanced surfers.
-Stinky's (near Punta Mita, 30 min south) is a world-class right-hander for experienced surfers.
-El Faro at Punta Mita is another advanced break accessible by boat or panga.
+Sayulita itself has two waves: a consistent right-breaking wave directly in front of the main beach and fishing boats (great for beginners and improving surfers), and a left-breaking wave about 200 yards to the north that suits intermediate and advanced surfers.
+Nearby, La Lancha (about 25 minutes south by taxi toward Punta de Mita) is a faster, more powerful break for intermediate and advanced surfers.
+Stinky's near Punta Mita (about 30 minutes south) is a world-class right-hander for experienced surfers, and El Faro at Punta Mita is another advanced break accessible by boat or panga.
 Local surf guides can take you to these breaks — ask at any surf school in Sayulita.

 Can I bring my surfboards on the plane to Sayulita?